wet-boew/wet-boew-ssi/README.md

 * Automates the breadcrumb trail</li>
 * Conforms to WCAG 2.0 AA</li>
 * Uses WAI-ARIA to enhance accessibility</li>
-* Supports Firefox, Opera, Safari, Chrome, and IE 7+
+* Supports Firefox, Opera, Safari, Chrome, and IE 8+

 ##Minimum Requirements

-* Build folder from WET 3.0
+* dist and demos folders from WET 3.1
 * Server Side Includes installed on a web server
 * Apache 2.x Web Server

 ##How to install the files

-* Make sure that you have the WET 3.0 build folder in your root directory.
+* Make sure that you have the WET 3.1 dist and demos folders in your root directory.
-* Copy the following directories into a folder created in the root:
- * inc\
- * demos\ssi
+* Merge the dist and demos folders from this repository into the WET 3.1 release repository:
-* "inc" is a folder with your global include files
+* "/dist/shtm" is a folder with your global include files
-* Another &quot;inc&quot; folder for page specific includes is under the demos\ssi folder, as well as a folder for main &quot;menu&quot; based includes.
-Also,shtm pages are located here.</p>

-	* demos\ssi
-	* demos\ssi\inc
-	* demos\ssi\menu
-	* demos\ssi\menu-left-gauche
+* "/dist/theme-xxxxx" are folders with theme specific include files.